EICR GUIDE

 For Electricians: Getting Limitations Right

-Recording the extent and limitations properly is one of the hallmarks of a competent inspector.
-It demonstrates that you have thought carefully about the scope of your inspection and have been transparent about what you could and could not assess.
+Recording extent and limitations properly is one of the clearest markers of a competent inspector.
+It shows you thought about scope and were straight about what you could and could not assess.

 Record extent and limitations as you inspect